aptech/docs/docs/CR-cdfChii.rst

 ::

-    //Set the rng seed for repeatable random numbers rndseed 464578;
+    // Set the rng seed for repeatable random numbers rndseed 464578;

-    //Set the 'probabilities' input equal to a 3x3 matrix of
+    // Set the 'probabilities' input equal to a 3x3 matrix of
-    //uniform random numbers and the degrees of freedom' input
+    // uniform random numbers and the degrees of freedom' input
-    //to be a 3x3 matrix with each element equal to '4' x = cdfChii(rndu(3,3),4+zeros(3,3));
+    // to be a 3x3 matrix with each element equal to '4' x = cdfChii(rndu(3,3),4+zeros(3,3));

 After the code above: